SkyDev125/logseq/pages/IST___2___1___SO___Multi-Threading.md

 - Processes
 	- Child Processes
 		- When created:
-			- The operating system guarantees that the child can access an exact copy of the data
+			- The operating system guarantees that the child can access an exact copy (snapshot) of memory of the Parent Process -
 - Threads
 	- Min 1 per process
 	- Share memory with process